Richie Mensah

 Richie Mensah (born 17 May 1986), better known by his stage name Richie, is a Ghanaian singer-songwriter and record producer.
 After producing records for several artists, Richie set up Lynx Entertainment record label and released his debut album All of Me on the label in 2008.
 He has since then gone on to win several awards both as a singer and record producer and is fast establishing himself as one of the biggest names in the Ghanaian music industry.
+In 2025, the Grammy names him as a voting Academy member for the 68th Awards.

 Early life

 Richie was born in Accra, Ghana, and started performing at the age of six with his brother and sister at local variety shows.
 He decided to embark on a career in music while studying science at Achimota Senior High School, Accra.
 Richie graduated from Achimota Senior High School in 2003 and started producing records while studying computer software engineering at NIIT, Accra.

 Music career

 Establishing Lynx Entertainment

 Richie set up Lynx Entertainment in 2006 and became the first artist signed to the record label.
 He went on to sign ASEM, OJ Blaq, Irene Logan, Eazzy, Zigi and MzVee as well as producing for and collaborating with Tinny, Okyeame Kwame, VIP, Praye, Bradez, Irene and Jane, Obour, Becca and several other big names in the Ghanaian music industry.
 He also worked on Originality the third album of Nigerian R&B star Faze.

 The artistes on the record label have had critical and commercial success with songs such as "Frema", "Pigaro", "Runaway", "Wengeze", "No More Kpayor", "You Say Wey Tin" and "One Gal" with the label winning the "record label of the year" award at the Ghana Music Awards in 2009.

 In 2010, the artistes on the Lynx Entertainment record label Richie, ASEM, OJ Blaq, Eazzy and Zigi collaborated on Africa's Moment, which was featured on Hello Afrika, Sony Music's release in conjunction with the 2010 FIFA World Cup in South Africa.
 The song was also featured in the Vodafone advert that staged the first ever flashmob in West Africa.

+Lynx Entertainment released Back 2 Zero in July 2011.
+The album featured all the artistes on the record label as well as several renowned Ghanaian musicians such as Gyedu Blay-Ambolley, Tinny, V.I.P, Okyeame Kwame, Efya, Trigmatic, Sonni Balli, EL, Jael Wiafe, Ayigbe Edem and Iwan.